near/NEPs/text/0000-transaction-refactoring.md

 The transaction contains a batch of actions.
 First we create the account, then we transaction a few tokens on the new account, then we deploy code on the new account, add a new access key with some given public key, and as a final action initializing the deployed code by calling a method `init` with some arguments.

-For this transaction to work `vasya.near` needs to have enough balance to cover all actions at once.
+For this transaction to work `vasya.near` needs to have enough balance on the account cover gas and deposits for all actions at once.
-Every action has some associated action fee with it.
-While `transfer` and `function_call` actions need additional balance for deposits and prepaid fees (for executions and promises).
+Every action has some associated action gas fee with it.
+While `transfer` and `function_call` actions need additional balance for deposits and gas (for executions and promises).

-Once we validated and subtracted the total fees and deposit balances from `vasya.near` account, this transaction is transformed into a `Receipt`:
+Once we validated and subtracted the total amount from `vasya.near` account, this transaction is transformed into a `Receipt`:

 ```json
 {